Joey Gallo Preview, Player Props: Twins vs. Rangers

-On Saturday, Joey Gallo (.556 slugging percentage in past 10 games, including three home runs) and the Minnesota Twins face the Texas Rangers, whose starting pitcher will be Max Scherzer.
-First pitch is at 7:15 PM ET.
+Joey Gallo and his .379 on-base percentage over his past 10 games (81 points higher than his season-long percentage), will be in action for the Minnesota Twins versus the Texas Rangers and Max Scherzer on September 1 at 8:05 PM ET.

-In his last game he had a hitless showing (0-for-2) against the Rangers.
+In his previous game he had a hitless showing (0-for-1) against the Guardians.

 Joey Gallo Game Info & Props vs. the Rangers